The Canadian Charter of Rights and Freedoms

 The Canadian Charter of Rights and Freedoms protects a number of rights and freedoms, including freedom of expression and the right to equality.
 It forms part of our Constitution – the highest law in all of Canada – and is one of our country’s greatest accomplishments.

-A list of the rights and freedoms laid out in the Charter
+The rights and freedoms the Charter protects

 "Principles guiding the Attorney General of Canada in Charter litigation", which sets out 6 principles that guide litigation strategy in Charter challenges.